Eli-Goldberg/docker-logs-daemon/README.md

 }
 ```
 While Stream groups are managed on the storage layer itself (file path, db table/collection, s3 bucket, etc.) -
-stream names are managed on each api call itself.
+stream names are managed on each api call.

 Implementing a Storage layer is quite trivial - simply provide a byteslice ([]byte) reader and writer, and the io packages will be used to stream the logs.